- If Chrome is slow and underperforming some elements such as the extensions or browsing data might get in the way.

 - Press the Relaunch Now button to restart Google Chrome.

-7. Enable the Fast tab/window close Flag Setting
+8. Enable the fast tab/window close

-- Open the search box, input ‘fast tab’ and press the Enter key.
+- Open the search box, input fast tab, and press the Enter key.

 - Click Enable to switch the Fast tab setting on.

 - Press Relaunch Now to apply the new setting.

 Tab overload can also slow down the Chrome browser.
 This will usually happen if you open more than 10 pages at a time.